 This time of year arrives with so much excitement – precious trick-or-treaters, loved ones congregated around Thanksgiving meals, and the delight of the holidays.
 But with the wonderful comes the terrible.
 The winter weather and extreme temperatures can cause a whole mess of plumbing problems.
 D.A.
-Bennett Service Experts Heating & Air Conditioning is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.
+Bennett Service Experts is here with some preventative measures to help you lower your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Albany.
 This typically happens when high water pressure through the main water pipe unites with freezing temperatures.
 To help keep this from occurring in your home, leave a faucet slightly open to let water continuously flow through.
 If you do discover a frozen pipe, disable the main water supply to prevent the pipe from bursting.
 Try defrosting the frozen area of the pipe with hot water and if that fails, give D.A.
-Bennett Service Experts Heating & Air Conditioning a call and we’ll send one of our professional plumbers out to look at the problem.
+Bennett Service Experts a call and we’ll send one of our professional plumbers out to look at the problem.

 Broken Water Line